 During a survey inspection, should we find any major faults that may sway a decision not to buy, we will contact our client as soon as possible to advise on further proceedings; prior to purchase.

-A survey conducted for insurance purposes is not necessarily as comprehensive as a full condition report, though we will include a valuation assessment for inclusion with your insurance renewal.
+A survey conducted for insurance reasons is not necessarily as comprehensive as a full condition report, though we will include a valuation assessment for inclusion with your renewal application.

-In addition to any recommendations requiring immediate attention (chiefly for the safety of the vessel and it's crew), the report will also emphasise on the importance of maintenance and will include helpful guidance on routine upkeep; for the long term good of your craft.
+In addition to any recommendations requiring immediate attention, for the safety of the crew, the report may also include maintenance notes and guidance for the long term good of your craft.
 We are here to help you maintain your boat and keep your seafaring interests above water.

 Limited scope survey

 A limited scope survey is one where the surveyor is instructed to focus on just one area of the vessel, so that our client only pays for the information they need.
 This is useful for example, following an incident where a vessel has been damaged and the owner wants to know the full extent of the repairs needed; prior to initiating restorative works.